A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 Thorium reactors were known in the 1950s and advocated by some, but at that time their uselessness for bomb production was a disadvantage.
 Nevertheless, the Air Force funded a development project, and a liquid fluoride test reactor was built in the 1960s.

 The liquid reactor has many advantages.
 It can't melt down, since the fuel is already liquid.
-Like the IFR, it has a strong negative coefficient.
-If the fuel does get too hot, it melts a drain plug and drains into a cooling tank.
+Like the IFR, it has a very strong negative coefficient.
+If the power goes out, a fan stops cooling a frozen drain plug, and all the fuel drains into a cooling tank.
 Like the IFR, it operates at atmospheric pressure, is very efficient and produces little nuclear waste, which has only a 300-year lifespan.
 Many of its waste products are actually marketable products

 , usable for medicine and deep space probes.